DiscardedLeaf/Graphics-II-Project/ReadMe.txt

 2 - toggle features from milestone 2
 3 - toggle features from milestone 3
-o - toggle office mode (harder to spot outside of milestone 3)
+o - toggle office mode (harder to spot outside of milestone 3) RMB - while held,  move the mouse to rotate perspective